i-m-afk/Node-Modules-Cleaner/README.md

 ## Description

 An easy way to clean all the `node_modules` folders in your projects.
-This script will delete all the `node_modules` folders in the current directory and all the subdirectories.
+This script will search and delete all the selected `node_modules` folders in the current directory/ path provided by user and all its the subdirectories.
 An alternative to npkill.

 ## Usage